Real estate investors like to use the “meal” analogy when describing how they assess a property’s investment returns.

 Entree = Mortgage Paydown

-The entree is usually the part of the meal that you can count on each time to satisfy your hunger.
+The entree is the “meat and potatoes” of the meal that you can always count on each time to satisfy your hunger.

 Each month, part of the rent that the tenant pays goes towards paying the mortgage payment on the rental property.